-Ruchty says no manager has time to idly peer in on drivers without a reason.
-He only reviews footage when Driveri notifies him about a possible violation.
+Ruchty says no manager has time to idly peer in on drivers without any reason.
+He only reviews driving footage when Driveri notifies him about a possible violation.
 He emphasized this to drivers from the start: “I will only see what’s created by you.”

 Drivers Improve Overnight